-Boston, January 8th – March 19th, 2018.
+Boston, Applications closed for the January 8th – March 19th, 2019 session.
 The Federation for Children with Special Needs PCTI program is an intensive training program designed to give parents and professionals a solid foundation in special education laws, procedures, and related subjects.
 The training consists of 40-54 hours of classroom instruction.

 Presenters include Federation staff, attorneys, and experts in the field of special education, representatives from the Department of Elementary and Secondary Education (DESE) and the Bureau of Special Education Appeals (BSEA), among others.

 Fees apply, registration required to https://fcsn.org/ptic/parent-consultant-training or contact (617) 236-7210 or firstname.lastname@example.org.

 - IDEA and MGL c 71B legislative history

 - Special Education advocacy and implementation of the law